qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_articles.rst

     "include" : [{"path": "../apiviewer/config.json"}]

 The include key on this level takes an array of maps.
 Each map specifies one configuration file to include.
 The only mandator key therein is the file path to the external config file (see :ref:`here <pages/tool/generator_config_ref#include_top-level>` for all the gory details).
-A config can only include what the external config is willing to *[[generator_config_ref#export|export]]*.
+A config can only include what the external config is willing to *:ref:`export <pages/tool/generator_config_ref#export>`*.
 Among those jobs the importing config can select (through the ``import`` key) or reject (through the ``block`` key) certain jobs.
 The resulting list of external job definitions will be added to the local jobs map.

 If you want to fine-tune the behaviour of such an imported job, you define a local job that extends it.
 Imported jobs are referenced like any job in the current config, either by their plain name (the default), or, if you specify the ``as`` key in the include, by a composite name ``<as_value>::<original_name>``.
 Suppose you used an ``"as" : "apiconf"`` in your include, and you wanted to extend the Apiviewer's ``build-script`` job, this could look like this: